Chart Color Schemes

 Narooma - Bermagui is characterized by a predominantly suburban housing profile, with above-average rates of outright home ownership

 In Narooma-Bermagui, as per the latest Census, 83.4% of dwellings were houses while 16.5% comprised semi-detached homes, apartments and other types.
-This compares to Non-Metro NSW's figures of 84.3% houses and 15.7% other dwellings.
-Home ownership in Narooma-Bermagui stood at 58.5%, with mortgaged properties at 20.7% and rented ones at 20.9%.
-The median monthly mortgage repayment was $1,500, lower than Non-Metro NSW's average of $1,517.
-Median weekly rent in the area was recorded at $290, compared to Non-Metro NSW's $320.
-Nationally, Narooma-Bermagui's mortgage repayments were significantly lower than the Australian average of $1,863, while rents were substantially below the national figure of $375.
+In comparison, Non-Metro NSW had 84.3% houses and 15.7% other dwellings.
+Home ownership in Narooma-Bermagui stood at 58.5%, with mortgaged dwellings at 20.7% and rented ones at 20.9%.
+The median monthly mortgage repayment was $1,500, below Non-Metro NSW's average of $1,517.
+Median weekly rent in the area was $290, compared to Non-Metro NSW's $320.
+Nationally, Narooma-Bermagui's mortgage repayments were lower at $1,500 versus Australia's average of $1,863, and rents were substantially lower at $290 compared to the national figure of $375.

 Frequently Asked Questions - Housing